KarMiles/campervan-adventures/README.md

 ## Fonts
 Fonts used on the website are
-- Yuji Syuku - for most content, giving the sense of vintage style adventure.
+- Yuji Syuku - for most content, giving the sense of an adventure with a hint of vintage style.
 - Allerta Stencil - on boxes listing Garage services and on newsletter form; both refering to traditional post packaging.
 - Ovo - on company's logo.
 - Stadio Now Display - on company's logo.
 ## Structure
 The website is structured in a familiar, user friendly manner.
-Navigation on the page is made intuitive thanks to the well-known navigation bar mechanism which turns to the hamburger menu on small screen.
+Navigation on the page is made intuitive thanks to the well-known navigation bar mechanism which turns to the hamburger menu on a small screen.
 Active element in the navigation bar is marked with darker colour to help visitor in navigation.

 Company logo is always visible on top of the page in the navigation section and leads to home page.